Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/WPF.Viewer/Samples/Analysis/ShowExploratoryLineOfSightBetweenPoints/readme.md

 The sample loads with a preset observer and target location, linked by a colored line.
 A red segment on the line means the view between observer and target is obstructed, whereas green means the view is unobstructed.

-Click to turn on the mouse move event listener, then move the mouse to update the target location in real time.
-Click again to lock the target location.
+Click to place the starting (observer) point for the line.
+Click again to place the end (target) point.

 ## How it works

 1. Create an `AnalysisOverlay` and add it to the scene view.
 2. Create an `ExploratoryLocationLineOfSight` with initial observer and target locations and add it to the analysis overlay.
-3. Make an `EventHandler<MouseEvent>` to capture mouse movement.
-Turn the screen point into a scene point with `sceneView.screenToLocationAsync(screenPoint)`.
+3. Listen for clicks on the scene.
-4. Update the target location with `exploratoryLineOfSight.setTargetLocation(scenePoint)`.
+4. Update the target and observer positions by updating `ExploratoryLocationLineOfSight.ObserverLocation` and `ExploratoryLocationLineOfSight.TargetLocation`.

 ## Relevant API